-Tibetan Terrier puppies available in Spring 2024
+Kensington Tibetan Terrier puppies next available in January/February 2025

 WB in the Maple Street kitchen with her girls.
 6 August 2017.